PoisotLab/SpeciesDistributionToolkit.jl/docs/src/index.md

 - a simple way to represent layers as either mutable or immutable objects (`SimpleSDMLayers.jl`)
 - a way to collect historic and future climate and land-use data to feed into the models (`SimpleSDMDatasets.jl`)
 - interfaces to Makie for plotting and data visualisation
+- an integration of the phylopic API to get illustrations for organisms

-This documentation is therefore pretty vast: it offers an in-depth explanation of what the component packages are doing and how they work, discusses the interactions between these packages, and offers a series of illustrations which includes some examples of models of species distributions.
+This documentation is therefore pretty vast: it offers an in-depth explanation of what the component packages are doing and how they work, discusses the interactions between these packages, and offers a series of user stories which includes some examples of models of species distributions.

 If you want to contribute to the project, the best way is likely to have a look